senderh55/Restaurant-Management/README.md

 # Restaurant-Management
-Assigmnet in "Introduction to Systems Programming", works with input of text file.
+Assignment in "Introduction to Systems Programming", works with input of text file.
 This is a system that responsible for:
   1. Managing kitchen inventory: absorption of dishes in the kitchen, adding inventory to an existing dish in the kitchen.
   2. Managing tables: orders of customers, tables accounts, cancellation (partial) of ordering items.